 This course is designed to develop a greater understanding and appreciation for and skill in applying statistical techniques in the decision-making process.
-Topics include: descriptive statistics, probability,

-AP Statistics - 1 credit

-Course Code: 1162P

-GRADE OFFERING □9 □10 ⊠11 ⊠1 2

-BUILDING OFFERING S 🗆 RH S  SHCC
+Topics include: descriptive statistics, probability, and statistical inference.
+Practical examples based on real data are used throughout the course.
+Students will plan and conduct experiments or surveys and analyze the resulting data.

-Prerequisite: See AP District Policy requirements and successful completion of Algebra II

-The AP Statistics course is equivalent to a one-semester, introductory, non-calculus-based college course in statistics.
-The course introduces students to the major concepts and tools for collecting, analyzing, and drawing conclusions from data.
-There are four themes in the AP Statistics course: exploring data, sampling and experimentation, anticipating patterns, and statistical inference.
-Students use technology, investigations, problem solving, and writing as they build conceptual understanding.
+AP Statistics - 1 credit Course Code: 1162P GRADE OFFERING BUILDING OFFERING □9 □10 ⊠11 ⊠12 □BHS ⊠MCHS □RHS ⊠SHCC Prerequisite: See AP D istrict Policy requirements and successful completion of Algebra II in statistics.
+The course drawing conclusions fro sampling and experimen e is equivalent to a one-semester, introductory, non-calculus-based college course introduces students to the major concepts and tools for collecting, analyzing, and om data.
+There are four themes in the AP Statistics course: exploring data, ntation, anticipating patterns, and statistical inference.
+Students use technology, solving, and writing as they build conceptual understanding.